 The young researcher lost his life on 27 September 2021 following a bicycle accident in Montréal.
 His death leaves a great void in the community, which is invited to make a gesture to pay further tribute to his life, talents and generosity.

 Your donation will help honour the memory of Andrea, who is remembered as a passionate scientist dedicated to a brilliant career, but also as a caring and generous person with his entourage and colleagues.

-Our goal is to raise $10,000 to establish the Andrea Rovere Scholarship Fund, which will provide one scholarship of $2,000 per year for the next five years.
-This annual scholarship will support doctoral students at the Centre Énergie Matériaux Télécommunications of the Institut national de la recherche scientifique (INRS).
+Our goal is to raise $2,000 every year to perpetuate the Andrea Rovere Scholarship Fund, which will provide one scholarship of $2,000 per year.
+This scholarship will support doctoral students at the Centre Énergie Matériaux Télécommunications of the Institut national de la recherche scientifique (INRS).

 We thank you for your generosity

 INRS staff and faculty: you may plan your donation over several pay periods.

 A hearfelt thank you to Louis-César Pasquier • and the individuals listed below: